How Dental Insurance Works In Our Office

 We ask you to keep several important facts in mind:

 Our office does not diagnose, render treatment, or establish fees according to any insurance tables or allowances.
-Office fees are based on the care, skill, and judgement of the doctor delivering the services, and by the cost of operating a dental office dedicated to excellence.
+Office fees are based on the care, skill, and judgement of Dr. Booth, and by the cost of operating a dental office dedicated to excellence.
 Please remember that we work 100% for YOU